timw4mail/Tyro/README.md

 Required packages:

 * build-essential
+* libssh2-1-dev
 * libwxgtk3.0-dev
-* libssh2-1-dev

-Optional:

-* libwxgtk3.0-0-dbg
-* libssh2-1-dbg

 After these packages are installed, the project should build with a simple `make` command.

 ### OS X
 Building wxWidgets:

 If you want maximum compatibility with older versions of OS X, view [the guide](./Mac-compatibility-build.md).
 Otherwise, these simpler steps should work fine for a local build.

 1. Download the latest wxWidgets source (>= 3.0.2)